-- 28 The floodplain portions of the Chester - 29 Bridge study area are primarily in - 30 agricultural use.
+The floodplain portions of the Chester

+- agricultural use.
 Much of the floodplain is identified as prime farmland.
 Within the study area, all of the - farmland outside of the levee is prime farmland (Figure 3-12).
-The conversion of existing important - 32 farmland (prime farmland and farmland of statewide importance) associated with the alternatives is - 33 limited-approximately 2 acres for the reasonable Build Alternatives.

-34 3.6.2.2 Farmland - Impacts

-- The Farmland Conversion Impact Rating (under the Farmland Protection Policy Act) was completed for the Reasonable Alternatives and Preferred Alternative.
-The assessment consists of two parts, with a total 260 points possible.
+The conversion of existing important - 27 farmland (prime farmland and farmland of statewide importance) associated with the alternatives is - 28 limited-approximately 2 acres for the reasonable Build Alternatives. - 29 3.6.2.2 Farmland Impacts - 30 The Farmland Conversion Impact Rating (under the Farmland Protection Policy Act) was completed for - 31 the Reasonable Alternatives and Preferred Alternative.
+The assessment consists of two parts, with a - total 260 points possible.
 One hundred points are assigned by the NRCS.
-The remaining 160 points are - 38 determined by the project team, based on a series of questions that evaluate the nature of the affected - 39 farmland.
+The remaining 160 points are - determined by the project team, based on a series of questions that evaluate the nature of the affected - 34 farmland.
 The Reasonable Alternatives and the Preferred Alternative received a score of 43.
-Appendix D - 40 contains the Farmland Protection Policy Act coordination package.
-There are no meaningful differences - 41 among the Reasonable Alternatives and the Preferred Alternative with regard to farmland impacts. - 42 Selection of the Preferred Alternative was based, in part, on the benign affect it will have on the - 43 farmland community.
-Using a new alignment will allow for the existing roadway to be used for farm - 44 equipment access purposes.
+Appendix D - 35 contains the Farmland Protection Policy Act coordination package.
+There are no meaningful differences - 36 among the Reasonable Alternatives and the Preferred Alternative with regard to farmland impacts. - 37 Selection of the Preferred Alternative was based, in part, on the benign affect it will have on the - farmland community.
+Using a new alignment will allow for the existing roadway to be used for farm - 39 equipment access purposes.
 This will minimize impacts.
-The Preferred Alternative will also use a new - 45 alignment that is very near the existing roadway, which will minimize the bisection of farm fields. - 46 It is anticipated that the greatest impact to the farming community will be the potential for - 47 construction-related disruptions to farm operations.
-To mitigate this, MoDOT's project development

-1 process is dedicated to maintaining an open dialog with stakeholders, including the farm community, in

-2 order to understand their needs and arriving at design solutions that will allow critical farm operations
+The Preferred Alternative will also use a new - 40 alignment that is very near the existing roadway, which will minimize the bisection of farm fields. - 41 It is anticipated that the greatest impact to the farming community will be the potential for - 42 construction-related disruptions to farm operations.
+To mitigate this, MoDOT's project development - 43 process is dedicated to maintaining an open dialog with stakeholders, including the farm community, in - 44 order to understand their needs and arriving at design solutions that will allow critical farm operations - 45 during construction.